Hopi time controversy: Hopi Time (1983)

 Most of Hopi Time is dedicated to the detailed description of the Hopi usage of words and constructions related to time.
 Malotki describes in detail the usage of a large amount of linguistic material: temporal adverbs, time units, time counting practices such as the Hopi calendar, the way that days are counted and time is measured.

-The first part of the book describes "spatio-temporal metaphors;" in it he shows several deictic adverbs that are used both to reference distance in space and in time, such as the word ep that means both "there" and "then."
+The first part of the book describes "spatio-temporal metaphors;" in it he shows several deictic adverbs that are used to reference distance in both space and time, such as the word ep that means both "there" and "then."
 In the second chapter he describes the way in which the Hopi talk about units of time.
 He argues that in some contexts, specifically those of the ceremonial cycle, the Hopi do count days, using compound words such as payistala "the third day (of a ceremony)" composed of the morphemes paayo "three," s "times," and taala "day/light," meaning literally "three-times-day."
 He also shows that the Hopi reckon time through the movement of the sun, having distinct words for the different degrees of light during the dawn and dusk periods.
 He also notes that the feeling of time passing can be described by saying "the sun moves slowly/quickly."
 Parts 3, 4, 5, and 6 describe Hopi time-keeping practices using the sun relative to the horizon, using the stars, the ceremonial calendar and the use of time-keeping devices such as knotted strings or notched sticks with a mark or knot for every day, sun-hole alignment and shadow observation.
 The eighth chapter describes the temporal particles that Whorf defined as temporals and tensors.
 He argues that Whorf's descriptions are vague and alienating.